CodeDad70/sprouthq_heroku/README.md

 Welcome to SproutHQ!

-This is my portfolio project for the Flatiron School using Rails.
+This is my portfolio project for the Flatiron School using Rails with a JQuery front end.
-It is a rails app that lets you keep track of your child's stats, medication dosages and growth milestones
+It is a rails app that lets you keep track of your child's stats, medication dosages and growth milestones.

 --------------------------------